Recyclable Polymers Global Trade Ranged Within Narrow Limits, 2020 to 2025

-Recyclable polymers of ethylene, styrene and VCM are described in the Harmonized System of product coding as “waste, parings and scrap” that includes post-consumer and post-industrial material.
+Recyclable polymers of ethylene, styrene, and VCM are described in the Harmonized System of product coding as “waste, parings, and scrap” that includes post-consumer and post-industrial material.

 The volume of recyclable PE traded globally from 2020 to 2025 ranged between 2.8 and 3.1 million tons per year; recyclable styrenics, between 230,000 to 299,000 tons per year; recyclable PVC, between 260,000 and 348,000 tons per year, and recyclable PET, between 1.8 to 2.0 million tons per year.

 Trends between countries and regions varied by polymer.
-These are discussed further for the two largest volume recyclable polymers, PET and PE, in ITP’s blogs “Global Trade in Virgin PET Polymer Soared in 2025; Trade in Recyclable PET Shrank“, and, “The Volume of Recyclable Polyethylene Traded Globally from 2020-2025 Ranged Between 2.8 and 3.1 Million Tons per Year, but With Important Underlying Regional Shifts.
+These are discussed further for the two largest volume recyclable polymers, PET and PE, in ITP’s blogs “Global Trade in Virgin PET Polymer Soared in 2025; Trade in Recyclable PET Shrank“, and, “Recyclable Polyethylene Trade Remained Stable at 2.8–3.1 Million Tons (2020-2025), Despite Regional Shifts“.